bo-10000/densenet169_unet3d/README.md

-This is densenet169-based unet implementation in PyTorch.
+This is PyTorch implementation of Densenet-169 based 3D U-net implementation in PyTorch.

 **Usage:**